Truck Accidents Attorney Santa Barbara

 Who Is Liable For a Santa Barbara Truck Accident

-Whenever a truck accident occurs because the driver was negligent, the liability usually lies with the company that the driver works for.
-The exception is if the driver is an independent contractor, in which case they will be held liable for the accident.
+Whenever a truck accident occurs because the driver was negligent, the company that the driver works for can typically be held liable.
+An exception is if the driver is an independent contractor, in which case they will be held liable for the accident.
 However, most truck drivers work for trucking companies, which is why liability usually lies with the company.
 That is one of the reasons why it is highly recommended that the victims of truck accidents hire a truck accident lawyer to help them with their case.
-It can be difficult for a regular person to face a trucking company alone, but an experienced truck accident attorney will not be afraid to take them on.
+It can be difficult to face a trucking company alone, but an experienced truck accident attorney will not be afraid to take them on.

 Another reason to hire a truck accident attorney is that the liability may not necessarily lie with the trucking company.
 The attorney can help identify the responsible party and hold them accountable.
 For example, if the accident was the result of cargo that was too heavy or not loaded properly, then the party responsible for loading the trailer is liable.
 If the accident was the result of equipment failure, like a tire blowout or brake failure, then different parties could potentially be responsible, which is why a lawyer is needed to find out who was responsible.